 Learning to talk and learning to make music have a lot in common.
 In fact, music and language are both processed by the same two memory systems in the brain.

 One study of 39 babies, by scientists at the University of Washington in the US, found brain regions key to music and speech were sharper in nine-month-old boys and girls who had attended musical play sessions.
-The musical babies were better at recognising sound patterns and predicting rhythm patterns, both of which are essential skills for learning to speak or take up a new language.
+The musical babies were better at recognising sound patterns and predicting rhythm patterns.
+Both of these skills are essential for learning to speak or take up a new language.

 2. Music promotes language development